Woad-inc™ Logo Woad-inc™ ian's natural colour

 History of Woad

-Woad has been grown in Europe since the Stone Age and has a long association with East Anglia, notably with Boudicca and the Iceni tribe who used woad to colour their faces before going into battle.
+Grown in Europe since the Stone Age it has a long association with East Anglia, notably with Boudicca and the Iceni tribe who used woad to colour their faces before going into battle.
 Further north the Picts also gained notoriety for their body painting with the blue woad dye.
-The Romans referred to these Ancient Britons as Picts as it is Celtic for "painted".
+The Romans referred to these Ancient Britons as 'Picts' as it is Celtic for "painted".

-Production of woad in England declined because of imported indigo from South East Asia and the development of synthetic indigo, which was cheaper to create.
-Consequently the last woad mill in Lincolnshire closed in 1932.
+Asian indigo from Indigofera tinctoria was grown in the colonies and slowly this replaced the use of woad in indigo dye vats.
+With the imported indigo from South East Asia and the development of synthetic indigo, (which was cheaper to create), the last woad mill in Lincolnshire closed in 1932.